Chart Color Schemes

 Valley View - Gilles Plains is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Valley View - Gilles Plains dwellings, as per the latest Census, consisted of 88.1% houses and 11.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Adelaide metro's 74.6% houses and 25.4% other dwellings.
-Home ownership in Valley View - Gilles Plains was at 30.7%, with mortgaged dwellings at 40.9% and rented ones at 28.5%.
-The median monthly mortgage repayment was $1,517, below Adelaide metro's average of $1,603.
-Median weekly rent in the area was $320, matching Adelaide metro's figure but significantly lower than the national average of $375.
-Nationally, Valley View - Gilles Plains' median monthly mortgage repayment of $1,517 is considerably below Australia's average of $1,863.
+Valley View - Gilles Plains dwelling structure, as per the latest Census, comprised 88.1% houses and 11.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+Adelaide metro had 74.6% houses and 25.4% other dwellings.
+Home ownership in Valley View - Gilles Plains was 30.7%, with mortgaged dwellings at 40.9% and rented at 28.5%.
+The median monthly mortgage repayment was $1,517, lower than Adelaide metro's $1,603.
+Median weekly rent was $320, matching Adelaide metro's figure.
+Nationally, Valley View - Gilles Plains had significantly lower mortgage repayments ($1,517 vs Australia's $1,863) and substantially lower rents ($320 vs national average of $375).

 Frequently Asked Questions - Housing